isomerpages/gb-assist/pages/solutionrepo/solution277.md

 Direct Purchase,Hire Purchase,Subscription / Leasing

 #### Support Level
-80% for SME <br>
+60% for SME <br>
 N.A. for non-SMEs

 #### Things to Note
-Specifications:
-Only applicable for licensed cleaning, waste management and pest management companies
+Specifications
+The industrial steam cleaner should have at least
+-	Steam pressure > 1 bar/120 degree Celsius
+-	Tank capacity > 1 litre

-Grant cap: Up to S$32,000 per unit
+Grant cap: Up to S$6,000 per unit

 #### Contact Information
 N.A.